Business Finance

 If you like consistency and predictability, a straight-line depreciation method might be for you.
 True to its name, this method means your annual calculations and deductions will be consistent from start to finish.
 Additionally, if you know your property won’t be overused early on and will depreciate consistently (like office furniture, appliances, or livestock), the straight-line method is likely a safe bet.

-To figure out your yearly depreciation cost, you need to subtract the salvage value of the property/asset from its original purchase amount.
+To figure out your yearly depreciation cost in this method, you need to subtract the salvage value of the property/asset from its original purchase amount.
 From there, you’ll divide that number by the useful life of the item.
 For example:

 Keep in mind, whatever piece of property you use for your calculations likely fits into a specific, IRS-determined, year-based category.
 But don’t worry—we’ll cover those a little later.